javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 ---

+## Purpose

-At the moment, it consists of an ESLint plugin: [eslint-plugin-boundaries](https://www.npmjs.com/package/eslint-plugin-boundaries): It ensures that __your architectural boundaries are respected by the elements in your project__ by checking the folder and file structure and the dependencies between them.
+It ensures that __your architectural boundaries are respected by the elements in your project__ by checking the folder and file structure and the dependencies between them.
+At the moment, it consists of an **ESLint plugin: [eslint-plugin-boundaries](https://www.npmjs.com/package/eslint-plugin-boundaries).**

+## How It Works

 By default, it analyzes `import` statements, but it can also evaluate `require`, `exports` and dynamic imports (`import()`).
 You can further customize it to inspect any other AST node that creates a dependency, such as `jest.mock()`.
 See the [configuration guide for more details](./setup/settings.md).

+## Usage

-## 1. Define the Elements in Your Project through Configuration
+### 1. Define the Elements in Your Project through Configuration

 ```javascript
 const elementDescriptors = [